Meet Basiliana: Mother, Optimist, Conservationist.

 Sitting outside her house in the foothills of Mount Namuli, Basiliana proudly told us about her son Filimonio’s work as a conservationist, promoting sustainable farming in rainforest.

 “I really like that Filimonio has his job and is enjoying himself” she smiled.

 Only afterwards did we learn just how dedicated Basiliana was in helping her son achieve his dreams.

 Filimonio stayed with his uncle in town whilst he was studying.
 But buying food from the market was expensive, and that money was greatly needed elsewhere.
-So Basiliana undertook a dusty, seven-hour walk in searing heat or pouring rain, down the steep slopes of the Namuli plateau, carrying baskets of produce for Filimonio’s packed lunches every single week.
+So Basiliana undertook a dusty, seven-hour walk in searing heat or pouring rain, down the steep slopes of the Namuli plateau.
+He carried baskets of produce for Filimonio’s packed lunches every single week.
 It was Basiliana’s only option if she wanted Filimonio to get through school.
 And with his lunch delivered, it was the same long walk back up to her house in the shadow of the mountain.

 All thanks to the belief of mothers like Basiliana.